 Osnes is also the cofounder of The Broadway Princess Party, a well-reviewed roadshow that features iconic princess songs, and shares hilarious and heartfelt stories of their royal antics backstage, on stage, and beyond.

-Reno, originally from Tiffin, Ohio, is the musical director and vocal arranger for the smash hit, “Something Rotten!,” a Tony Award-nominated musical comedy that opened on Broadway in 2015.
+Osnes’ piano accompanist for this concert will be Phil Reno.
+Originally from Tiffin, Ohio, he is the musical director and vocal arranger for the smash hit, “Something Rotten!,” a Tony Award-nominated musical comedy that opened on Broadway in 2015.
 Reno received two Grammy nominations for his work on the “Something Rotten!” cast recording.
 His first Grammy nomination was for the cast recording of “The Drowsy Chaperone.”
 Reno’s other Broadway work has included “The Producers,” “Promises Promises,” “Though Shalt Not,” “Cats,” and “Dame Edna: The Royal Tour.”
 He has also contributed orchestrations for the television show, “Broadway Under the Stars,” and the film adaptation of “The Producers.”

 Thomas ’70 and Kathleen Donnell established the Thomas and Kathleen Donnell Broadway Concert Series Endowment Fund in conjunction with the University of Findlay’s Give Voice to your Values campaign.

 The Donnell Broadway Concert Series invites noted Broadway artists to visit campus each academic year in the fall and spring.
 The series provides in-concert entertainment for students and community members, as well as opportunities for UF musical theatre students to learn from accomplished professionals in master classes.